LineageOS/lineage_wiki/_includes/templates/device_build.md

 The blobs should be pulled into the `~/android/system/vendor/{{site.data.devices[page.device].vendor_short}}` folder.
 If you see "command not found" errors, `adb` may need to be placed in `~/bin`.

+You may have to do this for more than one vendor directory (i.e. on a Samsung Galaxy S3 i9300 it's needed in both android/system/vendor/i9300 and android/system/vendor/smdk4412-common).

 {% include important.html content="You will need to ensure that root access is allowed over ADB, else some files may not be extracted." %}